daostack/alchemy/docs/docker.md

 ```sh
 docker-compose up alchemy
 ```
-The docker container will mount the current directly in the docker container (except for the files and directories from `.dockerignore`; for example the `node_modules` directory is not mounted).
+The docker container will mount the current directory in the docker container (except for the files and directories from `.dockerignore`; for example the `node_modules` directory is not mounted).
 In practice, that means that you just edit the files on your local filesystem, and the alchemy server in the docker container will notice these changes and restart if necessary.